verdammelt/tnef/README.md

 The TNEF program allows one to unpack the attachments which were encapsulated into the TNEF attachment.
 Thus alleviating the need to use Microsoft Outlook to view the attachment.
-Caveat: TNEF does not handle well attachments with non-Unicode filenames or data.
+Caveat: TNEF does not handle attachments with non-Unicode filenames or data well.

 TNEF is mainly tested and used on GNU/Linux and CYGWIN systems.
 It 'should' work on other UNIX and UNIX-like systems.